Acsigen/sysadmin-playground/Automation/jenkins.md

 You can also add parameters to the project, these parameters will be passed as variables to the shell command.
 Now the *Build* button changed to *Build with Parameters*.
 Even if you configured the default values for the parameters, you will be asked to confirm or edit the default parameters before starting the build.

 When adding a *Boolean Parameter* you have a checkbox with *Default value*, if that is checked the value is `true` and `false` if not checked.

+## Execute remote jobs using SSH

+In order to achieve that you will need to instal the SSH plugin and configure credentials from *Mange Jenkins* menu.

+You need to configure SSH hosts from **Manage Jenkins** &rarr; **Configure System**.

+From **Build** you need to select **Execute shell script on remote host using ssh**, select the host you configured and the rest is the same.